Performance data

 2. The only product independently verified to be effective at sub-viral particle sizes.

-CO2 management performance data
+CO2 management

 Ultravision’s unique system facilitates low pressure, low flow surgery and reduces CO2 usage